SAP-samples/cloud-cf-feature-flags-sample/README.md

 6. Create new scenario with targeting *Users by ID*, chose operator *Is not*, enter the same visitor ID from the previous step and set the same flag key and type, then set the value to *variation-when-normal*.
-7. Save
+7. Save.

-### 19. Evaluate the string Feature Flag using identifier
+### 19. Evaluate the string Feature Flag

 > **Note**: Expect the variation to be *variation-when-special*.

 1. Open the demo application as described [here](#accessing-the-demo-application).
-2. Evaluate the string feature flag by entering its slug, name and your visitor ID.
+2. Evaluate the string feature flag by entering its slug, key and *special-visitor-1* for visitor ID.
-   The result should state that the feature flag is of type *STRING* and its variation is *variation-when-special*.
+   The result should state that the feature flag is of type *STRING* and its value is *variation-when-special*.
+3. Evaluate the string feature flag by entering its slug, key and any visitor ID other than *special-visitor-1*.
+   The result should state that the feature flag is of type *STRING* and its value is *variation-when-normal*.